-All unvaccinated residents and staff of the Holland Christian Home are routinely tested based on the regional positivity rate (CALI Score) in accordance with NJDOH’s May 12, 2021 memo.
+All unvaccinated residents and staff of the Holland Christian Home are routinely tested based on the County’s Community Transmission Level in accordance with NJDOH’s May 12, 2021 memo.

 Additionally, staff are screened before each shift for a variety of signs and symptoms as recommended by the CDC.
 Residents are screened daily and are closely monitored for any signs of new or unusual symptoms.